matteason/scotrail-announcements-june-2022/README.md

 ## Crowdsourced transcriptions

-See [this Google Sheet](https://docs.google.com/spreadsheets/d/1jAtNLBXLYwTraaC_IGAAs53jJWWEQUtFrocS5jW31JM/edit#gid=0) for transcriptions of each file.

-Thank you to the community on Twitter for putting together these transcriptions.
+Thank you to the community on Twitter for transcribing the announcements.
 Here's how it happened:

 Jon Brady of the Daily Record posted [a tweet](https://twitter.com/jonbradyphoto/status/1560630522002321408) with the full >2 hour recording, released in response to an FOI request.
 I saw a retweet by [Heather Burns](https://twitter.com/WebDevLaw/status/1560639538308980736), thought it was fun and thought it should be easy to split it out since there was exactly 2 seconds of silence between each announcement.
 I found some software to do that ([WavePad](https://www.nch.com.au/wavepad/index.html)) and uploaded them to Google Drive since people were saying how good they'd be as music samples.